-You're climbing the Great Wall of China or visiting the Louvre in Paris when you feel a massive headache coming on.
+You're traveling the world, then feel a massive headache coming on.
 Luckily for you, someone in your ILP group packed some Tylenol and has it in their bag (well, hopefully).

 Make sure you're the one that's prepared.
 It's all too common to get excited about packing for a trip and what you're going to pack, but completely forgetting or overlooking the need to include health care.
 There are some over the counter medicines you can find abroad and some you can't.
 And even if it is there, it's harder to track down.
 Here's the lowdown.

 Can't I just buy them when I get there?

 As an ILP volunteer you're not going to have a car so if you're not feeling well and need something like cold medicine, you might be jumping on a bus or walking through the snow to get to the store.
 It's just not as quick and easy as it is back home ... it's usually not a big deal, but when you're feeling sick that's no fun.
 Also, the medications are likely to be in another language and by a brand you're not familiar with.

 Our suggestion?
 Bring all the things you may need.
 If it's something more major and you need to see a doctor, ILP has resources to help make sure you have a translator and the transportation you need to get there, but for smaller issues like this it's just so much to already have what you need.